Breast Cancer Misdiagnosis & Breast Cancer Negligence Claims

 Where the person that dies is the main source of income for the family, then so too must their future earnings be considered in the claim.

-Whatever your circumstance, our specialist and highly experienced lawyers will talk through what has happened and how you and your loved ones have been affected.
+If you or a loved one have been diagnosed with breast cancer, our specialist and highly experienced lawyers will talk through what has happened and how you and your loved ones have been affected.
 We will work through every item to be considered with appreciation and understanding of what you are going through.
 Our approach will be detailed and thorough in order that we make the best provision possible for your future well-being.

 Breast Cancer and its symptoms

-Around 76% of patients survive breast cancer, but with the sheer volume of people affected each year by the disease, it is clear, that on occasion, there will be problems with an accurate diagnosis.
+Around 76% of patients survive breast cancer, but with the sheer volume of people affected each year by the disease, it is clear that, on occasion, there will be problems with an accurate diagnosis.

 The most common symptom of breast cancer is a lump of hard tissue in the breast.
 However, most lumps are not cancerous, which is why it is important to seek advice from a medical expert immediately.